damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 ### <i class="fa fa-code fa-fw" aria-hidden="true"></i> Open source &amp; Cost
 {: .panel-heading}
 <div class="panel-body">
 > 13:00. _The open source version of GitLab [[CE]] is 100% free.
-You can install it in your own server._
+You can install it on your own server._

 They decided to go for [GitLab EE Starter][ee] for having certain great features available only on EE, such as [Multiple Issue Boards][boards], and [fast-forward merge][ff].

-> 14:26. _It's not terribly expensive [GitLab EE], and we're also supporting open source development._
+> 14:26. _[GitLab EE] is not terribly expensive, and we're also supporting open source development._
 </div>
 </div>